As a school we follow the Jolly Phonics structure throughout Foundation and Key Stage 1 as well as for those children who need it in KS2.

 Through all the sets children are taught to add sound buttons to support the segmenting or words.
 The children then use their phoneme fingers to segment and blend the sounds together.

 Children are also taught from EYFS onwards to read and spell ‘tricky words’, which are words that have an unusual spelling pattern and do not follow the phonics patterns and rules.
 A ‘handy tricky word list’ is available to help with practise at home, your child's class teacher will be able to guide you which colour level to focus on.

 Phonics screening check

-In the summer term of Year 1, your child will participate a statutory phonics screening check.
-All children in Year 1 will take the check and any Year 2 children who did not meet the expected standard in previous years will take the check again.
+In the summer term of Year One, your child will participate in a statutory phonics screening check.
+All children in Year One will take the check and any Year Two children who did not meet the expected standard in previous years will take the check again.

 Ways to support your child:

 - Reading the fully decodable phonics book which is sent home with your child 5 times a week.